rednotion/parallel_esn/README.md

 - Set-up instructions

 ### Overheads and Mitigations
-- **Communication**: Minimize size and number of messages by simply passing parameters (set of numbers) and final testing error (single value)
+- **Communication**: In order to minimize overhead caused by communication, we kept the number and size of messages to the minimum.
+In particular, a leader node will only send out a _dictionary_ of parameters to try, and a worker node will send back the _same dictionary_ and the _validation error_.
+These are simple and small variables that are quick to send.
-- **Synchronization**: Bayesian update in leader node much quicker than ESN training; unlikely to cause delays in distributing new testing parameters
+- **Synchronization**: The process of updating the bayesian belief and generating new samples to try is generally quick, and indeed much faster than the training of a single ESN.
+Thus, it is unlikely that the leader node will cause a lag in the system.
+In addition, since we are doing _asynchronous bayesian optimization_ (rather than batch/synchronous), there is no need to wait for certain worker nodes to finish trying their parameters, before new ones can be issued.
-- **Sequential Sections**: Computing X matrix is sequential, but the internal matrix multiplication can be parallelized
+- **Sequential Sections**: Although computing X matrix within the reservoir is sequential (due to the memory/time-dependent property), the matrix multiplications that make up each one of these time-steps can be parallelized/threaded through NumPy or OpenMP.
-- **Load Balancing**:
+- **Load Balancing**: In general, there is no worry about load-balancing since each worker node is actually handling the _same amount/set of data_, just using different parameters in the training process.

 ## **Data**
-- Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc.
+- _Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc._

 **Historical Hourly Weather Data 2012-2017** ([Dataset on Kaggle](https://www.kaggle.com/selfishgene/historical-hourly-weather-data)): The main dataset that we are testing for this project is historical hourly weather data.
 In particular, we subset the data to focus on a few key and continguous cities along the West Coast, and use 3 variables: Temperature, Humidity and Air Pressure.
 Weather patterns are a common example of time series data, and by using records from different (but contiguous cities), we hope to capture any time-lag effects (e.g. occurence on rain in a city upstate 1 hour earlier could predict rain now).
 A cleaned version of the dataset can be accessed **INCLUDE LINK HERE**.